 - What do we consider to be intelligence sharing?
 What type of data are we sharing?
 Have we completed due diligence on this data?
-Is this data worth sharing and valuable? - Financial crime sensitive data also needs to be addressed.
-Can we rely on other parties' information?
+Is this data worth sharing and valuable? - The nature of the data being shared, for example known crime events or data on suspicions ('black' or 'grey' data) and proportionality for the data being shared. - Where suspicion exists, can we rely on other parties' assessment and information?
 What are the regulators' expectations?
-What are the views from relevant stakeholders (regulators, government agencies, etc.) on PSPs sharing data?
+What are the views from relevant stakeholders (regulators, government agencies, etc.) on PSPs sharing data? - What should be within the scope of financial crime intelligence sharing, for example should we include fraud, money laundering, terrorist financing, bribery and corruption, sanctions checking, and should this include the attack methods and precursor activity undertaken by the criminals.